conceived of by musical director Zalmen Mlotek

 The exciting celebration of a common journey of two cultures is the essence of Soul to Soul which brings together the African American and the Yiddish American experience in a deeply stirring musical presentation.
-Mlotek performs with 2 African American Broadway veterans, Tony Perry and Elmore James, and either Magda Fishman or Lisa Fishman, sharing the stage as well as a wonderful Klezmer ensemble.
+Mlotek performs with 2 African American Broadway veterans, Tony Perry, Elmore James, Lisa Fishman, and Cantor Magda Fishman, sharing the stage with a wonderful Klezmer ensemble.
 Soul to Soul has been performed for enthusiastic audiences from Coast to Coast.

 LISA FISHMAN Singer, actress, songwriter, and guitarist Lisa Fishman has performed throughout the U.S. and Europe – in a varied career that has included starring in Off-Broadway and Regional Musical Theater, singing and recording Jewish music, starring in Yiddish Theater productions, concertizing in broad range of styles of music from Folk, Rock, Pop and Jazz, to Heavy Metal, Broadway, Yiddish, Hebrew, and Ladino, and recording and performing her own original music.
 Lisa’s work in Klezmer and Jewish music include lead vocalist with Chicago’s renowned Maxwell Street Klezmer Band, as well as sharing the stage in concerts with luminaries from the world of Jewish music – including the legendary Claire Barry of The Barry Sisters, Theodore Bikel, Fyvush Finkel, Seymour Rechzeit, Alicia Svigals, Frank London, Michael Alpert, Adrienne Cooper, Debbie Friedman, Lorin Sklamberg, Hankus Netsky, and Peter Yarrow of Peter, Paul, & Mary.
 Yiddish Theater and Jewish concert work include Di Goldene Kale, On Second Avenue (with Mike Burstyn), Shpiel, Shpiel, Shpiel, Gimpel Tam, and the concert piece, Ghetto Tango - all with the National Yiddish Theatre Folksbiene.